slurpy-films/probescript/readme.md

 ```probe
 module MyModule;
 ```
 For probescript to properly index your modules, make a project.json file at the root of your project.
 If you run a directory with the **run** command, it will fall back to the **main** property of your project.json.
-The directory this file, and all children directories, will be indexed.
+The directory of this file, and all children directories, will be indexed and can be imported.

-When you want to export something from a module, use the export keyword, like this:
+When you want to export something from a module, use the export keyword.
+Example:
 ```probe
 module MyModule;